datadryad/dryad-app/documentation/apis/embedded_submission.md

 ```

 The value may be:
-- `submitted` -- when a manuscript is accepted, and the dataset should be moved from "Private for peer review" into "Queued for curation" status
+- `submitted` or `queued` -- when a manuscript is accepted, and the dataset should be moved from "Private for peer review" into "Queued for curation" status
 - `withdrawn` -- when a manuscript is rejected or withdrawn, and the dataset should be moved from "Private for peer review" into a "Withdrawn" status, so the author may resubmit it in the future

 You also need to set the Content-Type header to 'application/json-patch+json'